abrhot/Gebeya-Net/README.md

 - **Shopping Cart**:
   - Add items to the cart.
-  - View, update, and remove cart items.
+  - View, update, and remove
-  - Calculate total costs dynamically.

 -